İzmir: Health

 Air pollution in Turkey is a problem in the city, in part due to vehicle exhaust: a 2020 study of coal-fired residential heating estimated the cost of replacing it versus the reduction in illness and premature death.
-There are 21 public hospitals in Izmir.
+There are 21 public hospitals in İzmir.
 The healthcare system in Turkey consists of a mix of public and private hospitals.
 Turkey also has a universal health care insurance system (SGK) which provides medical treatment free of charge in public hospitals to residents registered with a Turkish identity card number.
 One of the largest hospitals in the Aegean Region is currently under construction in the Bayraklı district of İzmir, with a reported cost of 780 million Euros.

 Education

+Historically, the education network in İzmir consisted of vocation-oriented national schools, and minority colleges that taught in foreign languages.
+There was no modern higher education institution until the founding of the Ionian University by the occupation forces in 1920.
+It however never operated and was shut down during the Hellenic retreat from Smyrna.
+The novel Republic did not establish any counterpart as the government centered the resources on bolstering the educational infrastructure in Ankara, the new capital under construction.
+Established in 1944, the İzmir Higher Economy and Trade School was the first operational university.
+It was later converted to a social sciences school prior to its eventual merger with the Dokuz Eylül University.

+Public universities

+The Ege University was founded by the Turkish government in 1955.
+To this day, it remains the largest and the most influential university in İzmir.
+The subsequent Dokuz Eylül University is an alternative prominent generalist school.

+Another government initiative, the İzmir Institute of Technology, albeit not located within the urban sprawl, is considered a compelling university in terms of research opportunities.
+Offering a scant variety of science degrees, it is the only university in the city where all programmes are taught in English.